top of page

 At that point:

-• Vendor is legally required to complete settlement on the agreed terms.
+• The vendor is legally required to complete settlement on the agreed terms.

 • If they refuse, you can (through a lawyer):

-In practice, vendors very rarely try to back out after a strong auction result because the legal risk is significant and their sales agents will go ballistic.
+In practice, vendors very rarely try to back out after a strong auction result.
+The legal risk is significant, and their sales agents will go ballistic.
 They only get paid if it settles.

 If: